 When we got our homeowners insurance, we looked for lower car insurance premiums.
 Sure enough, one phone call saved us money.
 As my dad has always said, shop around.

 Instead of adding retirement accounts to YNAB, we make them a category and charge our regular investments as an expense here.

 Our investing strategy is insanely simple.
-We invest up to the match provided by employers and then invest a percentage of our take-home pay into Roth IRAs.
+We invest up to the match provided by employers and then invest into Roth IRAs.

 All of these accounts are invested with Vanguard, and all of the money is invested in only two types of index funds:

 - Vanguard 500 Index Fund